-Fire-Safety Report Notification Procedure for On-Campus Housing Students
+Fire-Safety Report Notification Procedure for On-Campus Housing Student

-- 1. Fire Drills: University Housing and University Police conducted thirteen fire drills, one in each residence hall, during the 2021 calendar year. - 2.
-Policies: - Equipment and electrical appliances.
+1. Fire Drills: University Housing and University Police conducted thirteen fire drills, one in each residence hall, during the 2022 calendar year.

+2. Policies:

+Equipment and electrical appliances.
 The use of electrical appliances such as toasters, air fryers, hot plates, instant pot's, rice cookers, crock pots, and other cooking devices are prohibited in areas other than residence hall or suite kitchens because of fire safety regulations.
 Small coffee pots are permitted in rooms.
 Use of halogen lights, large Christmas string lights, heated blankets, and heated mattress pads are also prohibited.
 All power strips, extension cords and adapters must be UL approved, and due to fire risk, only one power strip, extension cord or adapter may be used per outlet.
 University Housing reserves the right to remove any unauthorized or dangerous electrical appliances.
 Refrigerators are permitted in student rooms, but may not exceed 4.7 cubic feet.
 Microwave conventional ovens are permitted, but may not exceed 900 watts.
-Air conditioners and space heaters must be provided by University Housing. - Fire Safety.
+Air conditioners and space heaters must be provided by University Housing.
+Fire Safety.
 The safety of every individual in the residence hall is critical to residence hall staff, and fire is of particular concern.
 It is important that all students become familiar with the stairwells and exits in the buildings, and practice caution when decorating their room.
 Due to the potential fire hazard, students are not allowed to hang anything such as fishnets, parachutes, sheets, etc. Students are prohibited from decorating with paneling or plywood, or blocking the doorway with furniture.
 Students are prohibited from modifying the operation of their residence hall room door in any way.
 Wheelchairs may not be stored in hallways except in approved areas.
 Candles (including candles without wicks), candle warmers, incense, and fragrant plug-in devices, are not allowed at any time.
-Smoke and/or fog machines and halogen lights are also prohibited in the residence halls.
+Smoke and/or fog machines and halogen lights are also prohibited.
+Due to the possible fire concerns, heated blankets and heated mattress pads are prohibited in the residence halls.
 If a student intentionally starts a fire, or if a fire results from negligence, students may be held financially responsible for property damage or personal loss, and may be removed from the residence halls.